 For all physical appliances, uninstall the update using the local web interface.
-Because virtual managed devices and Sourcefire Software for X-Series do not have a web interface, you must use the bash shell to uninstall the update.
+Because virtual managed devices do not have a web interface, you must use the bash shell to uninstall the update.

 Order of Uninstallation

 Uninstall the update in the reverse order that you installed it.
 That is, first uninstall the update from managed devices, then from Defense Centers.